 b) Gravel - It shall consists of naturally occurring (uncrushed, crushed or broken) river bed shingle or pit gravel.
 It shall be sound, hard and clean.
 It shall be free from flat particles of shale or similar laminated material, powdered clay, silt, and loam adherent coating, alkali vegetable, matter and other deleterious substances.
 Pit gravel shall be washed if it contains soil materials adhering to it.
+These shall soil materials soil materials adhering to it.
 These shall conform to IS: 383 unless otherwise specified.